Renovation

 Capital Campaign

 The renovation project described above will cost a good deal of money, and the Belfast Community Co-op has three primary sources for funding.
 One is cash reserves, which we have built up a bit over the last few years.
 The second part is bank loans.
-The third is member loans.
+The third is owner loans.

 The thing that makes co-ops different from other businesses when considering a renovation is that we have the opportunity to go to our owners and ask them to participate in funding the project.
 Most businesses don’t get to do that.